flyway/flywaydb.org/documentation/gcp-beta/bigquery.md

 flyway.password=
 ```
 ​
+In a Flyway configuration file.

 ## Testing the setup
 ​
 Once you have set up the above, Flyway should be ready to connect to your BigQuery database.
-To test this, run `flyway info` to ensure communications works as expected.
+We will show sample output using the Flyway command-line.

-On the command line run:
+On the command-line runing:

 ```
 flyway info
 ```
 ​
-Flyway will give some brief info (including a possible warning about logging), along with an empty table of migrations:
+Will give some brief info (including a possible warning about logging), along with an empty table of migrations:

 ```
 PS C:\GBQ> .\flyway info